sopra-fs23-group-24/server/README.md

 - #### Development
   - To make development faster and easier, you can use the "development mode":
-    - using `./gradlew build --continuous`, to re-build with each change to the code
+    - use `./gradlew build --continuous`, to re-build to the code with every change
   - If you want to avoid running all tests with every change, use the following command instead:
       - `./gradlew build --continuous -xtest`
   - While running one of the two commands above, run the server in another terminal: